chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 An NFS version 4 COMPOUND procedure can contain more than one operation that carries a DDP-eligible data item.
-An NFS version 4 client provides XDR Position values in each Read chunk to disambiguate which chunk is associated with which argument data item.
+An NFS version 4 client provides XDR Position values in each Read chunk to determine which chunk is associated with which argument data item.
-However, NFS version 4 server and client implementations must agree in advance on how to pair Write chunks with returned result data items.
+However, NFS version 4 server and client implementations must agree on how to pair Write chunks with returned result data items.

-In the following lists, a "READ operation" refers to any NFS version 4 operation that has a DDP-eligible result data item.
-An NFS version 4 client applies the mechanism specified in {{Section 4.3.2 of I-D.ietf-nfsv4-rpcrdma-version-two}} to this class of operations as
+A "READ operation" refers to any NFS version 4 operation with a DDP-eligible result data item in the following lists.
-follows:
+An NFS version 4 client applies the mechanism specified in
+{{Section 4.3.2 of I-D.ietf-nfsv4-rpcrdma-version-two}}
+to this class of operations as follows:

 * If an NFS version 4 client wishes all DDP-eligible items in an NFS reply to be conveyed inline, it leaves the Write list empty.

 An NFS version 4 server acts as follows:

-* The first chunk in the Write list MUST be used by the first READ operation in an NFS version 4 COMPOUND procedure.
-The next Write chunk is used by the next READ operation, and so on.
+* The first READ operation MUST use the first chunk in the Write list in an NFS version 4 COMPOUND procedure.
+The next READ operation uses the next Write chunk, and so on.
 * If an NFS version 4 client has provided a matching non-empty Write chunk, then the corresponding READ operation MUST return its DDP- eligible data item using that chunk.